AderEinstein/3D_Graphics/README.md

 Implemented a Camera object to navigate the scene.

-Implemented dynamic lighting (phong shading) along with a point light object for a lighting simulation.
+Implemented dynamic lighting (phong shading) along with a point light drawable object for a lighting simulation.

 Procedurally generated geometry meshes and loaded them into the scene to test the efficiency of the current system with a relaxing & interative simulation.

+Imported Asset-Import Library to load a wide range of 3D model formats.

 # In progress:

-Mesh Loading

 Normal Mapping